Creatine is one of the most well-known and used supplements in the world of sport and gymnasium, and is also one of the most studied scientifically.

 With better quality workouts, consequently, you will be able to gain more muscle mass.

-There are several types of Creatine, and new formulas of this supplement are constantly appearing.
+There are several types of Creatine, and new formulas for this supplement are constantly appearing.

-Creatine Monohydrate is the most common and studied form, and to date, no superior formula in terms of efficacy has appeared.
+Creatine Monohydrate is the most common and studied form, and to date, no superior formula has yet appeared in terms of effectiveness.

 It is also the most economical, which is also an advantage.

 Pass by on here.

 The loading phase consists of using a 20g dose of Creatine for one week, and then switching to the normal dose.

 Without a loading phase, you start immediately with the so-called normal dose, which is between 3 to 6g daily.